IguanaBen/scabn/readme.txt

 = 1.9.12 =
   * Support for more complicated shipping regions for Google.
 Documented in template.php
   * template.php shows how to change css file.

+= 1.9.13 =
+  * Changed backend::shortcode function to echo shortcodes instead of return them.
+Should fix issues in some themes where outputs get filtered.